JoonaNeittamo/previouswork/README.md

 6. Have the goal randomly be at one of three locations, [8,12] [10,7] [17,17],  after each reset.
 What is the maximum reward?
 What kind of path is the agent taking now
 7. Make a "pit" that is 5 squares long between two goal positions.
 If the character steps into the pit, reset game
 8. Add the location of the goal to the observations

+# style_transfer folder'
+Includes
+1. A copy of my "to image style transfer" from colab using tensorflow with Python.
+2. Image examples for proof

+Code takes 2 folders from given parameters.
+In them are
+1. Styles, example.
+Vincent van Gogh's "Starry Night" or random picked abstract art
+2. Self-chosen images to be transferred styles to